mkiam/AvansSoftwareOfficial/README.md

 # AvansSoftwareOfficial

-This is an repository to store code of an application which is built by using PlayFramework and citation map tool for phd's students and searchers of Avans Hogeschool a Dutch high ranked vocational university where we used to study and work since 2013.
+This is a repository to store code of an application which is built by using PlayFramework and citation map tool for phd's students and searchers of Avans Hogeschool.
-You can start it by dowload typesafe activator on PlayFramework web site.
+You can start it by dowloading typesafe activator on PlayFramework web site.
 You just have to start the console which is provided with the package that you have downloaded.
-An page will appear in your default browser and like that you can open the app by choosing uit on right side.
+A page will appear in your default browser and like that you can open the app by choosing uit on right side.
 You will have to wait for loading.
-Afterm start the server by clicking on run in the section run wich is in your left.
+Afterm you can start the server by clicking on run in the section run wich is in your left.
-Now click in the same session on localhost address that appears.
+Now click in the same session on localhost address .

 You can use the app!!!